 Will insurance cover the procedure?

-Insurance companies may cover all aspects of the procedure for keratoconus.
-Since this is a new indication, some insurers may not yet recognize this procedure for treating keratoconus.
-Addition Technology is working to educate insurers on the importance of the Intacs procedure for treating keratoconic patients.
+Insurance companies may cover all aspects of the keratoconus surgery.
+Since this is a new indication, some insurers may not yet recognize this procedure for keratoconus treatment.
+Addition Technology is working to educate insurers on the importance of the Intacs procedure for keratoconus treatment.
 You and your doctor may in some cases also need to help educate your insurance company.
 For more information and assistance, please visit our website at http://www.intacsforkeratoconus.com.

 Where can I get more information?

-If you are seeking professional help for keratoconus please call our keratoconus eye center in Cleveland.
+If you are seeking a keratoconus specialist, please call our keratoconus eye center in Cleveland.
 Although your eye care professional is the best source of information, you may want to conduct your own research on keratoconus.
 A good place to begin is the National Institutes of Health at www.nei.nih.gov/health/cornealdisease.